Study Abroad Information

 Historically, it has been difficult for UNM travelers to get foreign payees to complete and sign a U.S. tax form, which is presented in English.
 Although the best documentation of payee status is obtaining a completed W-8 BEN or W-9 form, as applicable, the IRS also allows for the use of “presumption rules” in the determination of a payee’s status.
 If the traveler has no actual knowledge, and no reason to believe, that a payee is a U.S. person, they may certify this by completing and signing the form at this link: Foreign Source Statement.
 However, if there is actual knowledge, or reason to believe the payee is a U.S. person, the traveler is expected to obtain a signed IRS form W-9 from the payee, if the payment made was $600 or more.

-The Certification form noted above must be submitted with the Chrome River Travel Form to report the expenses of the trip.
-Any completed form W-8 BEN or W-9 that is obtained during a trip should also be attached to the Chrome River Travel Form; DO NOT submit these forms to the Vendor Setup group.
+The Certification form (Foreign Source Statement) noted above must be submitted with the Emburse Enterprise expense report to report the expenses of the trip.
+Any completed form W-8 BEN or W-9 that is obtained during a trip should be notated within the Emburse Enterprise report; DO NOT submit these forms to the Vendor Maintenance group.
 The forms will be evaluated by the UNM Taxation Issues area.

 If the Certification form noted above, or the appropriate IRS tax certification form is not provided, the assumption is that the payee IS a U.S. Person, and the payment is subject to 28% tax withholding.
 As the payment would have already occurred, obviously withholding cannot be done, therefore, the department funding the payment will be charged for the appropriate tax, using the mathematical "gross up" rate of 38.89%.